East of the Setting Sun

 Nogales, Mexico, where this sort of thing can occur,

-of the road, a Mexican woman who’s walking
+Mexican woman who’s walking

-alone: black-haired, slender, tall, her
+alone: black-haired, willowy, tall, her

-long arms sheathed in toffee-colored skin,
+long arms aglow with toffee-colored skin,

 her wet eyes friendly yet faintly mocking.

-She isn’t old, though a little older,
+She isn’t old, though a little older, her twin

-windshield glare and comes into full site
+windshield glare she comes into full sight

-as something sprung from an underground gate —
+as something sprung from an underground gate

-so unexpectedly there
+standing so unexpectedly there

-in the sharp southwestern desert light
+in the sharp southwestern light

-that for an instant the world, like a top,
+that for an instant the world like a top

 wobbles to a stop